twak/winsyn_metadata/README.md

 ### citing

-Please site the below paper when using our work.
+Please site the below [paper](https://arxiv.org/abs/2310.08471) if you use our work.

 ```
 @misc{kelly2023winsyn,